Menu

 • Do not use dates of last review as reviewed content may not have changed.

-• When the author and website name are the same, omit the Website Name element.
+• Website name: When the author and website name are the same, omit the Website Name element.

-• Include a retrieval date only if the contents of the page are designed to change over time and the page itself is not archived.
+• Retrieval date: Include a retrieval date only if the contents of the page are designed to change over time and the older versions of the page are not archived.

 The author of a webpage may not be given in a normal byline but it can be determined from context.